Endorsement in Special Education (Low Incidence) (Graduate Non-Degree)

 Why pursue an Endorsement in Special Education (Low Incidence) at Fort Hays State University?

-The Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) program at FHSU offers a unique combination of theoretical knowledge and practical experience to prepare educators for the challenges of working with students with severe needs.
+The Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) offers a unique combination of theoretical knowledge and practical experience to prepare educators for the challenges of working with students with severe needs.
 This endorsement integrates real-world applications through field-based experiences, case studies, and collaboration with experienced professionals.

 Schools urgently need well-trained educators who can adapt to diverse learning needs, and this endorsement enhances career opportunities by making graduates highly qualified to teach in specialized education settings.
 Educators choose FHSU to join a professional network that fosters inclusive learning environments.